iverson52000/product-review-app/README.md

 # Product Review App
-A web app for user to register and log in and review list of products
+A full-stack web app for user to register and log in and review list of products

 ## Tech stack
 Front-end: HTML/CSS, Bootstrap, React Bootstrap, React, React Hooks, Context API